BLBX-7/ET0731_Brian_Keegan_TaiRong/1. Mobile Appplication/README.md

 amplifies convenience, accessibility and security.

 # Things needed
-1. Android phone with internet/cellular connectivity
+1. Android phone with internet/cellular connectivity.

 # Steps to unlock door with Application </br>
 1. User-login details to be provided on start up of Application.
 If identity